Cardiff University celebrates a successful partnership with Student Volunteering Cardiff and Communities First at Family Fun Day.

 It is expected that around 70 to 80 children will attend the day with their families, who will be integral in celebrating their children’s learning journey and enjoying the day’s activities.

-Student Tutor Project Coordinator, at the Centre for Lifelong Learning, Liena Abulaban said: “We are really looking forward to supporting this weekend’s event which will showcase the hard work of the students and the Cardiff University Student Tutors in particular”.
+Student Tutor Project Coordinator, at Continuing & Professional Education, Liena Abulaban said: “We are really looking forward to supporting this weekend’s event which will showcase the hard work of the students and the Cardiff University Student Tutors in particular”.

 One of the Student Tutors, Rachel Ware said: “I have learnt so much about teaching and they say the best experience you can get is in a classroom – so homework clubs are surely the next best thing!
 It is so hard to get hands-on experience, so this has been invaluable.
 It definitely played a big role in securing my place in University to study a PGCE!”